-7. Defrost food in the refrigerator, microwave or cold-water bath (in a sealed zip top bag).
-If using cold water bath change water every 30 minutes to keep it cold.
+7. Defrost food in the refrigerator, microwave or a cold-water bath (in a sealed zip-top bag).
+If using cold water bath, change water every 30 minutes to keep it cold.

 Make soups and stocks.
 Leftover turkey carcasses and vegetables make wonderful homemade stocks, which freeze well for a rainy day.
 Try one of these delicious soups to use up your leftover ham or turkey:

 Yellow Squash and Ham Soup